gabrielsoltz/metahub/README.md

 ### it_has_resource_policy

-For every resource that can have a resource policy, **MetaHub** will fetch the resource policy to answer the following questions:
+Resources that can have a resource policy are checked by this MetaCheck to analyze it policy to answer the following questions:

 - "is_principal_wildcard": If the policy principal is defined as a wildcard (*)
 - "is_principal_cross_account": If the policy principal is defined as a cross account